lightning/bolts/01-messaging.md

 ## Connection Handling and Multiplexing

-Implementations MUST use a single connection per peer — channel messages (which include a channel id) are multiplexed over this single connection.
+Implementations MUST use a single connection per peer — channel messages (which include a channel ID) are multiplexed over this single connection.

 ## Lightning Message Format